scrubbbbs/cbird/readme.md

 Format Support
 =========================
 Qt is used for images and FFmpeg is used for videos.
 The formats available will depend on the configuration of Qt and FFmpeg.
+Additional image formats are available with [kimageformats](https://invent.kde.org/frameworks/kimageformats).

 `cbird -about` lists the image and video extensions.
 Note that video extensions are not checked against FFmpeg at runtime, and codecs are not listed.